-3.5.3 Character Insert Function Key (7)
+2.5.3 Character Insert Function Key (7)

 The character insert function key (7), at the upper left of the number pad, opens a space for character insertion wherever the cursor is positioned on the screen.
 This function key may be repeated.
-Characters at the right most edge of the screen are truncated, not wrapped around.
+Characters at the end of the line are truncated, not wrapped around.

-3.5.4 Character Remove Function Key $(\emptyset)$
+2.5.4 Character Remove Function Key (0)

-The character remove function key $(\emptyset)$ , at the lower left of the number pad, causes the character at the cursor to be removed and the remaining characters to be concatenated to the left.
+The character remove function key (0), at the lower left of the number pad, causes the character at the cursor to be removed and the remaining characters to be concatenated to the left.
 The line is blank filled on the right.
 This function key may not be repeated.

-3.5.5 Erase Function Keys (1,.,9)
+2.5.5 Erase Function Keys (1,.,9)

 There are several keys available to erase all or part of the screen image.
-These function keys may not be repeated.
+The erase function keys may not be repeated.
 The word remove function key (1) causes a word (that is, a group of characters edged by spaces) to be removed.
 The line is concatenated, and blank filled on the right.
 The cursor may be placed anywhere in the word when the word remove function key is pressed.